 NTFS vs FAT32 vs exFAT — Which one is best?

 NTFS (New Technology File System) is a modern file system used by Microsoft Windows and was introduced with the Windows NT operating system in 1993.
-Windows uses NTFS file system as its system drive and most non-removable drives.
+Windows uses the NTFS file system as its system drive and most non-removable drives.
 Like, when you install Windows, it formats your system drive (C: drive) with the NTFS file system.
-NTFS has file size and partition size limits that are so theoretically huge enough you won’t run up against them.
+NTFS has file size and partition size limits that are so theoretically huge enough that you won’t run up against them.

 Features: NTFS is packed with modern features.
 It supports file permissions for security, a change journal that can help quickly recover errors if your computer crashes, shadow copies for backups, encryption, disk quota limits, hard links, and other various features.
 Many of these are crucial for an operating system drive — especially file permissions.

 Compatibility: NTFS will work with all recent versions of Windows but it has limited compatibility with other operating systems.
 By default, Mac OS X can only read NTFS drives, not write to them.
 Some Linux distributions may enable NTFS-writing support, but some may be read-only.

 Choosing NTFS file system while formatting USB drive: